mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 ---
 title: "TinyPilot: Month 9"
-date: 2021-04-01T08:28:42-04:00
+date: 2021-04-05T00:00:00-04:00
-description: TODO - One-line summary
+description: Using the sales lull to optimize processes.
 ---

 ## Highlights

-* I'm probably going to lease real office space for TinyPilot
+* I plan to open TinyPilot's first real office next month.
+* TinyPilot's revenues continue to plummet, but I'm learning to accept it.
+* I'm inching ever closer to the freedom to take short vacations.

 ## Goal Grades